JuliaLang/julia/contrib/bolt/README.md

 make bolt
 ```

-YOU NEED TO REBUILD THE PKGIMAGES AFTER BOLTING OTHERWISE SEGFAULTS GALORE.

 This doesn't align the code to support huge pages as it doesn't seem that we do that currently.
 Decreases .so sizes by 2-4mb.